tomcastleman/laravel-memcached-plus/README.md

 I created a [demo app](https://github.com/b3it/laravel-memcached-plus-demo) for you to see how this package integrates with Laravel 5 and how you could run it on Heroku.

-## Integration with laravel/framework

-I submitted 2 PRs to [laravel/framework](https://github.com/laravel/framework) to natively integrate the functonality of this package in v5.0:

-* Memcached persistent connections, SASL authentication and custom options: [#7987](https://github.com/laravel/framework/pull/7987) and
-* Memcached Session store configuration [#7988](https://github.com/laravel/framework/pull/7988)

-The PRs weren't accepted at the time due to lack of tests in the initial version.
-As at Jan 2016 [tests](https://github.com/b3it/laravel-memcached-plus/blob/f259b39985e01ea75d6c5e1b3b633f8d9252ee17/tests/CacheMemcachedConnectorTest.php) have been added and I plan to submit PRs to the framework in due course.

 ## Support